alzohrah/Terjmat/README.md

 *Note: make sure to create all the requirement services this project before goes to next steps.

-Creating and Configuring Node-RED instance

-Go to your IBM Cloud account click to Catalog then choice Starter Kits from the lift side then choice Node-RED Starter as shows in the following figure.
+to creating and configuring Node-RED app, go to your IBM Cloud account click to Catalog then choice Starter Kits from the lift side then choice Node-RED Starter as shows in the following figure.

 ![`Translator`](images/3.png)